dariocanoh/lide-docs/classes/grid.rst

   Sets the width of the row labels.

-  If width equals ``GRID_AUTOSIZE`` then width is calculated automatically so that no label is truncated. **Note that this could be slow for a large table.
+  If width equals ``Grid.GRID_AUTOSIZE`` then width is calculated automatically so that no label is truncated. **Note that this could be slow for a large table.
 This flag is new since wxWidgets version 2.8.8.**

 =========  =========================================================================================